Division for Business and Technology

 What is the Scholars for Excellence in Child Care program?

-Scholars for Excellence in Child Care is a statewide scholarship program that provides support services and tuition assistance for child care providers to complete coursework for the following child development credentials: CDA Credential, Certificate of Mastery, Director’s Certificate of Completion, and an associate degree in child development.
+Scholars for Excellence in Child Care is a statewide scholarship program that provides support services, tuition and book assistance for child care providers.

 With the Scholars program, you can:

 *Get free books.

 *Pay only 20 percent of the tuition costs.

 *Earn Pell Grants for additional aid, if qualified.